Transform your assets and equipment maintenance operations

-Reducing the impact of breakdowns and downtime are the main objectives of maintenance but the strategies adopted by maintenance managers to achieve this aim have undergone great changes in the past.
+Maintenance management and reducing the impact of breakdowns and downtime are the main objectives of maintenance.
+But the strategies adopted by maintenance managers to achieve this aim have undergone great changes in the past.

 Proactive maintenance as part of your maintenance plan can result in significant cost savings.
 It is different from the reactive and preventative culture in that proactive maintenance will look at why machines break down.
 It may identify poor quality lubricant as a failure cause, a technician not seating a piece of equipment correctly as another failure cause and so on.

 Maintenance managers are responsible for the smooth and efficient working of the organisation’s assets and plant equipment, improving productivity and keeping equipment in their optimum operating conditions.
 Hence, asset maintenance is an important service function of any efficient organisation.